-➤ To disconnect all electrical 12 V appliances from the power supply and prevent discharge of the living area battery, set the battery cut-off switch (Fig. 95,11) to "Batterie aus" (battery off) on the transformer/rectifier.
+To disconnect all electrical 12 V appliances from the power supply, disconnect the living area battery from the 12 V power supply.
+In order to do this, actuate the switch on the transformer/rectifier.

 When the vehicle is not connected to the 230 V power supply or the 230 V power supply is switched off, the living area battery supplies the living area with 12 V DC.
 The living area battery has a limited power supply only.
 For this reason, electrical appliances such as the refrigerator and the heater(circulation fan) should not be operated for a long time without using the 230 V power supply.